Posts

 Image

-This trip, almost exactly a year ago, was part of my annual travel up Malaysia's North-South (NS) Highway from Singapore to Ipoh to celebrate the annual Chinese New Year holidays.
-The NS Highway actually extend further north but the furthest drive up north for me is always up to Ipoh.
+This trip, almost exactly a year ago, was part of my annual travel up Malaysia's North-South (NS) Highway from Singapore to Ipoh to celebrate the annual Chinese New Year holidays .
+The NS Highway actually extend further north but the furthest drive up north for me is always up to Ipoh .
 One of the many colourful wall murals in and around the vicinity of Old Town, Ipoh, Perak, Malaysia (2024) This trip in February 2024, was no different.
 It typically took about 7 hours for me to get from Singapore to Ipoh, with one or at most, two stops in-between for washroom breaks and meals.
 The 7-hour journey only accounts for total drive time and does not take into account the time needed to clear immigration and customs on departure from Singapore and arrival at Johor, via the land bother points between both countries.
 Depending on traffic conditions, it can take up to 2 hours to complete the immigration and customs processes at both departure and arrival checkpoints.
-Waits of up to 3 hours are...
+Waits of up to 3 hour...

 Post-Trip Recollections - Final Cruise onboard Spectrum of the Seas before Homeport switch